-In Klagenfurt, traffic lights along the main access roads to the city centre will be equipped with C-ITS roadside units.
-In addition, the alternative route of the motorway A2, Klagenfurt's south ring (light blue line), is to be equipped with roadside units too.
-In total, 18 traffic lights are planned to be upgraded within the project C-Roads Austria 3.
+In Klagenfurt, traffic lights along the main access roads to the city centre will be equipped with C-ITS roadside units (RSU).
+In addition, the alternative route of the motorway A2, Klagenfurt's southern ring (light blue line), is to be equipped with RSU too.
+In total, around 40 traffic lights are planned to be upgraded within the projects C-Roads Austria 3 and X4ITS.
 This includes the replacement of the traffic light's control unit and the modernization of the electrics, if necessary, the installation of traffic detectors to optimize traffic management and the introduction of a central management system on Klagenfurt's traffic computer to control and monitor the C-ITS stations.
+The RSUs broadcast SPAT/MAP.
+Bus acceleration at traffic lights is implemented where feasible.

-The following actions are planned for 2023:
+The following actions are planned for 2024: